 What about you?
 How do you feel about networking?
 How much time do you give to developing your professional networks?
 Is it something you have thought about and built some intention around or is it something you leave to chance?
 Do you go into networking situations feeling like a sales person, uncomfortable in the knowledge that the ‘product’ you are trying to ‘sell’ is yourself?

 How about your team?
 Have you, as a group, ever done a network analysis to see how and where you are connected?
 Seriously thought about the networks that would be helpful in developing, supporting and promoting your work?
 Thinking about the analogy with the colony of bees at the start of this post, the community thrives when individuals go out and explore and bring back news of what they have discovered.
 If that information isn’t shared the community struggles to thrive and survive.

 I had a bit of a lightbulb moment just before Christmas about the state of my networks.
 I did a check in and realised that, having transitioned into working in independent practice as a personal coach, I had neglected to think seriously about the new networks I needed to develop to support this change.

-The networks I need to be part of as a coach are less familiar.
-To some extent I know the language of the community but it is a big community with lots of different groups and organisations.
-The networks to join which are relevant to life as an independent practitioner are totally unknown.
+The networks relevant to life as an independent practitioner are totally unknown.
 Am I an entrepreneur, a solopreneur, a business woman or all three?
 Even knowing where to start in this world is an unknown.
-Hence why it is so easy not to do it.
-Such networking really does involve me introducing myself in a whole new way.
+Hence it is so easy to find other things to do.
+This kind of networking involves me introducing myself in a whole new way.
 Going into a room and not knowing anyone.
 Yes, even the thought of it has made my heart beat faster.

 Anytime we make a transition in our professional life, whether it is from university into practice, from team member to team leader or embarking upon research it’s necessary to think about our networks.
 Which of our existing networks do we need to continue to contribute to?
 Which news ones do we need to develop?